rm511130/MSFT-SQL-SERVER-ON-K8s/README.md

 - Microsoft SQL Server 2017 and 2019 can be deployed as containers on Kubernetes.
 - The instructions below show how to get a SQL Server environment up and running in an existing K8s cluster.
-- I'm using a MacBook with kubectl, tkgi and other tools any K8s user is expected to have & use.
+- I'm using a MacBook with kubectl, tkgi and other tools that a typical K8s user is expected to have & use.

 # SQL SERVER 2019 on VMware TKGI running on vSphere